Yvonne

 Please contact me to book in.

-Rather than focusing only on symptoms or conditions, we take into account your unique needs and experience, and compassionately acknowledge the whole and complete person that is you - body, mind, emotions, and spirit.
+Rather than focusing only on symptoms or conditions, we take into account your unique needs and experience, and acknowledge the whole and complete person that is you - body, mind, emotions, and spirit.

 You might consider yoga therapy to: